 1969-2019 Celebrating Our Past, Looking Toward the Future

 Help us celebrate our big year!
-You can fundraise for us by donating your birthday.Donate Your Birthday
+You can fundraise for us by donating your birthday, athletic challenge, or for any occasion that's important to you.Fundraise for Us

 Pediatric Heart Surgery: From Minnesota to the World

-In 1969, a young medic serving in Vietnam asked his father in Minnesota to help three Vietnamese children with congenital heart disease.
+In 1969, a young medic serving in Vietnam asked his father in Minnesota to help three Vietnamese children who needed heart surgery.
 His father and the community stepped up to lend their expertise and saved children who would have otherwise died.
 A new organization was born from their success.

 Our Early Years